pedroalmir/cloud_study/README.md

 Part 2: Using the application developed in Part 1, configure the LoadBalancing and Auto Scaling Services to provide elasticity.

 [SSNetwork (AWS) Link](http://ssnetwork.pedroalmir.com/aws/frontend)
+Update April 21, 2020: this application is offline to avoid costs on AWS.

 ### SSNetwork (GAE - PaaS)